movesny/mcp-azure-devops/readme.md

 # MCP Server for Azure DevOps (including on premise server)
+This project is based on the https://github.com/Vortiago/mcp-azure-devops/ The content of the `mcp-azure-devops` directory contains a for from that repository from commit 301995e published on 2025-05-27.
+Additional features have been built on top of it.

-This project is based on the https://github.com/Vortiago/mcp-azure-devops/ The Docker image of the MCP server is available at [ghcr.io/movesny/mcp-azure-devops](https://github.com/users/movesny/packages/container/package/mcp-azure-devops)
+The Docker image of the MCP server is available at [ghcr.io/movesny/mcp-azure-devops](https://github.com/users/movesny/packages/container/package/mcp-azure-devops)

 ## Usage